greenyouse/browserific/README.md

 # Browserific

-A project for cross-browser compatible extensions and cross-device mobile apps (using Cordova) in ClojureScript.
+A project for cross-browser compatible extensions and cross-device apps in ClojureScript (using Cordova).

 ## Status